-Links Chapters assign a mentor to offer guidance and assist student artists with networking as well as set up opportunities for mentoring and exposure to established, professional artists in the student’s artistic discipline.
-Students are further supported through the funding of advanced training, instruction, classes and workshops and the purchasing supplies and/or the updating of equipment.
+Chapters assign a mentor to offer guidance and assist student artists with networking as well as set up opportunities for mentoring and exposure to established, professional artists in the student's artistic discipline.
+Students are further supported through the funding of advanced training, instruction, classes and workshops as well as the purchasing supplies and/or the updating of equipment.
 Internships or scholarships are awarded to expand the learning experiences of student artists.
-A master class, lead by a professional artist, is provided as the culminating event each year.

 The contest is divided into four grade categories: